drhus/blockframe/README.md

 blockframe instead of timeframe charting, for a universe -Blockchain- where objective time doesn't exist, and succession materialize only by mining new blocks.

-This project is composed by 3 other ones:
+This project performs the following tasks:

 1. **daemon**: a daemon that fetches crypto currencies information and OCHLV (open,close,high,low,volume) data from different sources.
 2. **server**: a REST API with endpoints that shows crypto currencies historical data